 Method of Using Alcohol for Forced Bulbs

-Put in water as you normally would and wait 1 to 2 weeks for the stem to start forming.
-Once it is 1 to 2 inches above the bulb, pour off the water and start using the alcohol solution.
+Put in water as you normally would and wait for one to two weeks for the stem to start forming.
+Once it is 1 to 2 inches (2.5-5 cm.) above the bulb, pour off the water and start using the alcohol solution.
 Results are noticeable within a few days.

 This simple solution will keep amaryllis from flopping over and allow you to enjoy flowers proudly balanced on the tops of those skinny stems where everyone can take pleasure in their regal beauty.